mongodb/docs-app-services/README.md

 >
 > - Device Sync
 > - Data API and HTTPS Endpoints
-> - Edge Server
 >
-> These services will reach end-of-life and be removed on September 30, 2025,
+> These services will reach end-of-life and be removed on September 30, 2025.
-> except for Edge Server which will end-of-life and be removed on September 30, 2024.
 >
 > With the previously-announced GraphQL and Static Hosting deprecations, all of
 > the documentation in this repository is also deprecated.
 The documentation will